harman6666/google-autocomplete-react/README.md

 - A user can tap on any of the marker/icon on the map to get the information about the place.
 - A user can go in full-width view for getting a bigger display(All the other functionalities will remain same).
 - Implemented Router to browse other pages flawlessly without reloading the page(Single page architecture).
 - Implemented welcome animation which will capture the name from the home page.
-If user not enters anything and hit enter then by default __Quandoo__ name will be shown on the welcome page.
+If user not enters anything and hit enter then by default __Champian__ name will be shown on the welcome page.
 - A __Fully responsive__ webpage.
 - __​....​phhhhhew__, that was a long list.
 Is not it?
 Why not you go to the below steps and have a look into the webapp.